+What is Gestational Diabetes?
 Simply put, gestational diabetes is diabetes that develops during pregnancy.
 It is a result of high blood sugar, due to your body not producing enough insulin to counteract the glucose we get from our food.

-If I ever write a book about pregnancy it will be called, “Who the hell knows why?”
+If I ever write a book about pregnancy, it will be called, “Who the hell knows why?”

-What we do know, is that while you’re pregnant, your body sometimes works against itself in the pursuit of growing a baby.
+What we do know is that while you’re pregnant, your body sometimes works against itself in the pursuit of growing a baby.

 Usually, your pancreas does an adequate job of balancing glucose by producing insulin.
 When you’re pregnant, your placenta is a cruel taskmaster, creating more and more hormones that cause your body to resist insulin.
 Undeterred, the pancreas works overtime to produce more insulin.
 When it can’t keep up, you end up with gestational diabetes.